open-telemetry/otel-arrow/collector/exporter/otelarrowexporter/internal/arrow/README.md

 the gRPC write buffer, the stream writer continues to the next request.
 This repeats until the stream maximum lifetime is reached.

-The stream reader receives status data from the corresponding receiver
+The stream reader receives status data from the corresponding OTel-Arrow receiver, translates the responses into `error` objects, and returns them to the awaiting sender logic.

+### Context hierarchy

+There are three levels of Context object used inside the Exporter in addition to the Context object that arrives from the pipeline when data is sent.